dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 ### Types of Constitution
 1. Written and Unwritten Constitutions
+	1. Written constitutions are disting
-	1. British Constitution = Unwritten --> Has some parts written too.
+	2. British Constitution = Unwritten --> Has some parts written too.
-		- Not
+		- Unwritten because there was no constituent assembly.

 	> - No constitution is entirely written or unwritten.
 	> - Even Indian constitution has some unwritten parts.
 	3. Indian constitution is written.